vipkek/user-test-crud/README.md

 Mockup backend works directly with two files:

-`mock-backend.interceptor.ts` and `cache.service.ts`
+`mock-backend.interceptor.ts` and `store.service.ts`

 The cache service using Map to store, edit and remove data and injected only in the interceptor.
 This made for backend logic isolation.

 ### Main features:

 - Standalone Components structure.
 - Add random (in range, see func: `generateRandDebounceTime`) debounce time for mocked requests in Interceptor.
 - Dockerized for easy deployment and production with Nginx.
 - All the core logic moved in separate folder (includes: interfaces, utils, validators, services).
 - Moved `shared` components and directives in separate folder.
 - Considered component memory leaks prevention.
 - Loaders and after action messages.
 - 404 page.

 # UserTestCrud